-The pressures of raising children today is undoubtedly different than it was a decade ago – and in today’s digital age, it can often be overwhelming for parents to keep up with the latest tech, and the dangers that come along with it.
+The pressures of raising children today are undoubtedly different than it was a decade ago – and in today’s digital age, it can often be overwhelming for parents to keep up with the latest tech and the dangers that come along with it.

 To help navigate us through what can often be difficult conversations, we sat down with child psychologist Dr Kimberley O’Brien to discuss her top tips on what Aussie parents can do to help make the internet safer to use.

 Dr Kimberley O’Brien’s Internet Safety Tips for Parents

 1. Use a parental-control app.
 Set boundaries by using a parental-control app, like FamilyEye by Yomojo, to help track, monitor and protect your child’s safety online.

 2. Be consistent when it comes to online house rules.
 It is important for parents to live by the same set of rules and disciplines when it comes to online use.
 Have regular conversations with your partner to ensure alignment on values and consistency of message.
 This united front will help children play by your guidelines.